What is Autism Spectrum Disorder?

 Having little interest in playing with other children

 Delayed motor skills and lack of coordination

 Aloofness or acting disinterested

-When Asperger syndrome is suspected, a team of medical providers will evaluate your child before making a diagnosis.
+When autism spectrum disorder is suspected, a team of medical providers will evaluate your child before making a diagnosis.
 The team may include a pediatrician, a neurologist, a mental health specialist, and a speech and language specialist.
-If Asperger syndrome is confirmed, they will help set up a program to help your child learn how to interact with other children and adults.
+If autism spectrum disorder is confirmed, they will help set up a program to help your child learn how to interact with other children and adults.

-Here are types of therapy that children with Asperger syndrome may receive:
+Here are types of therapy that children with autism spectrum disorder may receive:

 Social skills training to teach them how to play and interact with other children